materials-marketplace/user-docs/docs/source/ucs/uc1.md

 from simulation_controller.simpartix_output import SimPARTIXOutput
 ```

-It follows the Simulation class which is given in its completeness first to the sake of simplified copy and paste and afterwards each of its functions is explained more in detail
+It follows the "Simulation" class which is given in its completeness first to the sake of simplified copy and paste and afterwards each of its functions is explained more in detail
 ```python
 class Simulation:
     """Manage a single simulation."""